 First of all, there’s the history.
-Evidence of the Maori’s first encounter with European missionaries are still around today in the Stone Store, Kemp House and replications in Rewa’s Village.
-Then there’s the natural beauties like an abundance of accessible waterfalls, sweeping views of the Kerikeri Inlet, and enchanting forests to go for a walk.
+Evidence of the Maori’s first encounter with European missionaries is still around today in the Stone Store, Kemp House and replications in Rewa’s Village.
+Then there are the natural beauties like an abundance of accessible waterfalls, sweeping views of the Kerikeri Inlet, and enchanting forests to go for a walk.
 As a fruit-growing mecca, Kerikeri cannot be left without trying some local wine or even having a free tasting at the local chocolate factory.

 1. Visit Rainbow Falls

 Probably the easiest (and cheapest) thing to do in Kerikeri is to check out Rainbow Falls.
 The 27m falls are an impressive sight captured from several different perspectives.
 Stand above the waterfall from the platforms just a short walk from the Waipapa Road car park.
 You can also walk down to the base of the falls and even scramble behind them if you are feeling adventurous.
 Match this activity with doing the Kerikeri River Track and visiting the Stone Store (see below).
 For awesome waterfalls, check out 12 Most Wonderful Waterfalls in New Zealand.

 Location: Waipapa Road